 The path to high performance There is a tried and tested pathway to high performance for a team leader with high achievement-oriented people, who can simultaneously maintain and improve hard performance standards on the one hand while operating as a visibly fair, supportive, coaching based leader on the other.
 Figure 6 is a summary of the steps to take to build a high performing team.
 The path to high performance

 One Final Thought – Do you really need a team?

 A question one should consider in building team performance is, whether or not one will actually achieve higher performance by asking people to work as a team?

-- There is a tendency in organisations to describe every department or work group as a team and assume that teams are a silver bullet to better performance.
+- There is a tendency in organisations to describe every department or workgroup as a team and assume that teams are a silver bullet to better performance.
 However, teams are complex organisms.
-They require a lot of feeding and nurturing and in many cases the effort and resources required to do this outweigh the rewards.
+They require a lot of feeding and nurturing and in many cases, the effort and resources required to do this outweigh the rewards.

-- In many cases, the individuals delivering the work would actually benefit from less team activity, less meetings and less need to communicate with others so that they can focus more time and effort on their work and satisfying their customers.
+- In many cases, the individuals delivering the work would actually benefit from less team activity, fewer meetings and less need to communicate with others so that they can focus more time and effort on their work and satisfying their customers.

 - It may well be that one is dealing with a community of workers who share similar overarching work goals but who have distinctive and different constituencies of clients or stakeholders.
 They may need to share knowledge and occasionally or even regularly collaborate – but that doesn’t make them a team.
 The reality of this situation has a major impact on the specific tactics a manager would use to improve performance.
 Teams work because the work itself requires the sustained and collective effort of a number of people with different skills and abilities, collaborating to deliver a superior result.